-I say all of that just to kind of take you to a point and the point is this, every bit of His sorrow was related to sin.
-The sin that was around Him, the sin that He had to bear on the cross, it all was related to sin, their sin, your sin, my sin.
+I say all of that just to kind of take you to a point and the point is this.
+Every bit of His sorrow was related to sin.
+The sin that was around Him, the sin that He had to bear on the cross.
+It all was related to sin, their sin, your sin, my sin.
 Sin brought all His pain, all of it.
 The sinless one living in the pristine purity of heaven enters this sinful world and feels the power of sin all around Him.
-And that is why you have the story of Christ.
+And that is why you – you have the story of Christ.
 That is why He goes to the cross in order in the end to pay the penalty for all the sins of all who would ever believe.

-So we come to this table and it is a table of remembrance and we remember the cross and we do with gratitude and joy.
-It is a table of celebration because we know that by His sacrifice we have been set free from the penalty of sin, the power of sin and some day even the presence of sin.
-But as we come to this table, we certainly need to direct our thoughts to sin itself.
+And so, we come to this table and it is a table of remembrance, and we remember the cross and we do with gratitude and joy.
+It is a table of celebration because we know that by His sacrifice we have been set free from the penalty of sin, the power of sin and someday even the presence of sin.
+But as we come to this table, we certainly need to direct our thoughts toward sin itself.
 It was sin that caused all His sorrow, all His suffering, all His pain and even His death.
 One cannot come to the Lord’s table as God would have you come and not take a look at sin.
 That’s why Paul says, “Don’t come in an unworthy manner.
 Examine yourself and deal with your sin.”

 I’ve been reading a book, very, very interesting historical book on the people who translated the original King James Bible.
 They started under the authority of James I in England in 1603 and completed it and it was printed in 1611.
 During those eight years there were 54 men who were assigned the responsibility to produce the King James Bible, as it’s called, the Authorized Version.
 They were divided down into groups and there were a number of groups, each of which had a leader over it, and about a dozen people in the group who worked on a certain section of the Bible.